skryl/xkcd-knapsack/README.md

 To use the knapsack solver, simply drag a well formatted menu file into the plate area.
 Your menu file should look like the example below.
 Notice that the goal amount for the solver is on the first line.
-The parser isn't very smart so all formatting is required.
+The parser will ignore badly formatted lines.

 ```
-$15.05
+15.05
-mixed fruit,$2.15
+mixed fruit, 2.15
-french fries,$2.75
+french fries, 2.75
-side salad,$3.35
+side salad, 3.35
-hot wings,$3.55
+hot wings, 3.55
-mozzarella sticks,$4.20
+mozzarella sticks, 4.20
-sampler plate,$5.80
+sampler plate, 5.80
-barbecue,$6.55
+barbecue, 6.55
 ```

 Large menus (> 50 items) may take a while to solve.
-If the number of combinations is too large to display using visualization then the page will simply tell you the number of solutions it found.
+If the number of combinations is too large to be displayed then only the number of solutions will be shown.

+Clicking on any platter combination will zoom to show the contents.

 ## The Algorithm

 I used an approach similar to the Polynomial Time Approximation algorithm below.
-In essence it builds a power set of the given set of numbers while simultanesouly trimming all elements that are larger than the goal sum or are close in magnitude to one another.
+In essence it builds a power set of the set of the price list while simultanesouly trimming all elements that are larger than the goal sum or are equal in magnitude.

 ```
 initialize a list S to contain one element 0.